maddiebaka/maddiebaka.github.io/_posts/2023-03-19-indexed-addressing-modes-on-the-MOS-6502.markdown

 categories: "6502"
 ---

 There are four indexed addressing modes on the MOS 6502.
-I've found the last one, `indirect indexed`, the most useful in my HGR experiments, but wanted to write about them all a bit.
+I've found the last one, `indirect indexed`, the most useful in my high-res graphics mode experiments on the Apple II+, but wanted to write about them all a bit.
 There are interactive examples at the end of this post (requires Javascript).

 # Absolute Indexed